farcrycore/plugin-paypal/README.md

 # Setup

 1. Setup PayPal (see below) and make a note of the API credentials
-2. Install this plugin (copy files into /farcry/plugins/paypal, updateapp, and deploy schema changes)
+2. Install this plugin (copy files into ```/farcry/plugins/paypal```, add the plugin to the farcryconstructor plugin list, updateapp, and deploy schema changes)
 3. Make sure you have the correct PayPal server selected - Production or Sandbox
 4. Add the API credentials to the PayPal config (Admin -> Configuration -> Edit